Disappearance of Heimnot Kassau: Other incidents in the area

 According to an investigation by Mako, in the years before Heimnot's disappearance, two complaints were filed about sexual abuse of children on the street where Heimnot disappeared, but no clear connection has been linked to her disappearance and the attacks.

 Investigation

 A month after Kasau's disappearance, police reported they had investigated all potential lines of inquiry and had no clues about her disappearance.

+On 17 December 2025, police extended the detention of a Beersheba man who was arrested over his alleged involvement in an attempted child abduction six days earlier after prosecutors suspected that he was connected to Kasau's disappearance.